172 Effect Sizes in Machine Learning

 return lo, hi

 In production experimentation the effect size is typically the lift in a business metric, expressed as an absolute or relative difference with a confidence interval.
 Here practical significance is paramount, because shipping a change carries cost.
-Teams define a minimum detectable effect in advance, which sets the required sample size through a power analysis, and they refuse to ship changes whose interval, although excluding zero, falls below the practically meaningful threshold.
+Teams define a minimum detectable effect in advance, which sets the required sample size through a power analysis, and they refuse to ship changes whose interval, although excluding zero, falls below the practically meaningful threshold (Kohavi, Tang, and Xu 2020).

 When measuring whether a model treats groups differently, the effect size is the standardized gap in error rates, selection rates, or calibration between groups.
 A statistically significant disparity on a huge audit set may be operationally negligible, while a large standardized disparity on a small subgroup may demand action despite weak significance.
-Effect sizes give regulators and practitioners a magnitude to reason about rather than a binary verdict.
+Effect sizes give regulators and practitioners a magnitude to reason about rather than a binary verdict, and the same SESOI discipline applies: the threshold for an actionable disparity should be fixed by policy before the audit, not discovered afterward.

 Effect sizes are not only a reporting tool; they drive experimental design.
 Statistical power, the probability of detecting a true effect of a given size, depends jointly on the effect size \(\delta\), the sample size \(n\), and the chosen significance level \(\alpha\).
 For a two sample \(z\) approximation, the required per group size to achieve power \(1 - \beta\) is